The Amazonian city that hatched the Brazil variant has been crushed by it

 Data on cases is from the Amazonas Health Surveillance Foundation.
 The foundation did not report data on Nov.
 6 and 7, 2020.

-Graphics by Julia Ledur.
+Graphics by Júlia Ledur.